The Complete Travel Guide to Manihiki© Daniel Fisher - Cook Islands Tourism

 Shops in Manihiki

-The villages of Tauhunu and Tukao have tiny stores selling basic goods like tinned food, rice, sugar, flour and insect repellent.
-Otherwise, the locals get supplies out of shipping containers, so should there be anything that you really need, you can ask your host who could possibly source it for you.
-But when it comes to personal items, cash (bring plenty with you in New Zealand Dollars), medication, hygiene products, your favourite snack, coffee/tea, sunscreen, etc. etc. it’s best to bring it with you.
-Although snorkelling gear is available on request at some accommodations, it’s usually better to bring your own.
+The villages of Tauhunu and Tukao have small stores selling basic goods, including tinned food, rice, sugar, flour, and insect repellent.
+Otherwise, the locals obtain supplies from shipping containers, so if there’s anything you really need, you can ask your host who may be able to source it for you.

 WiFi and Post Office in Manihiki

 There are two WiFi hotspots, one in the administration area of Tauhunu on Tokerau and one at the Vodafone/Post Office in Tukao on Ngake.
 Learn more about connecting to Vodafone hotspots using How to Get Internet & WiFi in Rarotonga & the Cook Islands.
-You can also use the Vodafone office for postal services and buy a local SIM card.
-Learn more about the local phone network in The Best SIM Card in Rarotonga & the Cook Islands for Travellers.

 Banks and ATMs in Manihiki